StavC/WaCSim/doc/attack_config_docs.rst

 unconstrained_blackbox_concealment_mitm
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 This attack is specific to the CTown network.
-For details on its operation and purpose, refer to `the paper`_ and the original `DHALSIM documentation`_.
+For details on its operation and purpose, refer to `the paper`_ and the original `WaCSim documentation`_.

 target
 ------